Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 Before you begin, you must:

-- Add an AWS account as a Commander managed system.
-See [Adding AWS managed systems](https://docs.embotics.com/commander/adding-aws-managed-systems.htm).
+- Add an AWS cloud account.
+See [Adding AWS cloud accounts](https://docs.embotics.com/commander/adding-aws-cloud-accounts.htm).
 - Create a Commander deployment destination, targeting the location in AWS where the Kubernetes cluster will be deployed.
 See [Configuring Automated Deployment for Approved Service Requests](https://docs.embotics.com/commander/config_auto_placement_depl_vms.htm).
 - Ensure that the user requesting the Kubernetes cluster has permission to deploy to the targeted location in AWS.
 - Ensure that the root Linux user can log in through SSH, because Docker and Kubernetes require the configuration of system-level resources.